 Each truck is required to have six wheels/tyres arranged as a nearside and offside at the front and a twin assembly arranged as a nearside and offside at the rear.
-All six wheels/tyres must remain in place for the duration of the race, should any depart the vehicle in part or completely for any reason it will be shown the Black and Orange Flag.
+All six wheels with fully inflated tyres must remain in place for the duration of the race, should any wheel or tyre depart the vehicle in part or completely for any reason or in the event of a tyre puncture it will be shown the Black and Orange Flag and the truck will not be allowed to rejoin the session until authorised as meeting this regulation by a Scrutineer.